-For a graphics card, we have MSI RTX 2060 Super Gaming X. This particular model is really quite an awesome looking one and performs really well in games.
-Though, for a similar price, you could look for slightly faster RX 5700 XT as an alternative.
+For a graphics card, we have MSI RTX 2060 Super Gaming X. This particular model is really quite an awesome-looking one and performs really well in games.
+Though, for a similar price, you could look for a slightly faster RX 5700 XT as an alternative.

 It’s around 9% faster compared to RTX 2060 Super, but you would lose Ray tracking as well as Cuda cores acceleration in video editing software if it’s a thing for you.
 So in case, these features are needed, stick with RTX 2060 Super.

 For a more budget option, you could get RTX 2060 non-super, RX 5600 XT, or RX 5700.